 The Margaret Hacker Scholastic Assistance Program

 Margaret Hacker was the wife of St. Louis Metropolitan Police Department Officer Raymond Hacker, who tragically died in the line of duty on June 11, 1948.
-Officer Hacker was struck by two automobiles on June 5, 1948 while rerouting traffic around live wires blown down during a storm.
+Two automobiles struck Officer Hacker on June 5, 1948 while rerouting traffic around live wires blown down during a storm.
 Officer Hacker succumbed to his injuries six days later.
 At the time of his death, Margaret and Raymond had four small children ranging from ages 1 1⁄2 – 12 years old.
 After his death, Margaret received $96 from the Police Department.
-To care for her children, she moved in with her parents where she remained and eventually learned how to drive and got a job.
+To care for her children, she moved in with her parents; where she remained and eventually learned how to drive and got a job.
 Shortly after the St. Louis Police Wives’ Association was formed, she joined and held the job of Secretary for many years and kept the organization going.
 Margaret was an active member of Police Wives’ until her death in 2001.
-Many times Margaret mentioned how she wished Police Wives’ existed when she was going through the death of her husband.
+Many times, Margaret mentioned how she wished Police Wives’ existed when she was going through the death of her husband.

 Each year, the St. Louis Police Wives’ Association distributes scholarships for our Margaret Hacker Scholastic Assistance Program in honor of Mr. and Mrs. Raymond Hacker.
 This program was formed to assist police officers’ families with the expenses that come with education.

 - Dependent applicants must be a biological child, adopted child, or stepchild of an active, retired, or deceased Law Enforcement Officer in

 Missouri or Illinois or an active SLPWA member.
 The student must be currently enrolled in a public, private or home-school K-12 program.